Published Sept. 15, 2020

 It launches with three original articles that reflect the site’s desired range.
 One is a feature-length news article about local media coverage of a recent extremist political rally.
 Another is an OpEd about campaign finance reform and Joe Biden, and the third is this one describing what inspired creation of this site.

 The ethos of The Sacto Politico reflects my journalistic background.
 This means to never cut corners with the facts, and to continually tell audiences something they didn’t know but probably should know.

 Inspiration for this site began during my 2020 primary campaign for Congress.
 While not new to politics, I was a first-time candidate.
-I chose to run mainly to fill a gaping void in the political landscape.
-Not only had the Democratic incumbent never been primaried by a fellow Democrat, voters in my district also hadn’t had a choice of two Democratic Congressional candidates in an astounding 22 years.
+I chose to run mainly to fill another gaping void in the political landscape.
+Not only had the Democratic incumbent never been primaried by a fellow Democrat, voters in my district hadn’t had a choice of two Democratic Congressional candidates in an astounding 22 years.
 It was a very unhealthy situation for our local democracy.
 So given my knowledge and experience of politics, my wife and I decided, “Well, if not us, then who?” and we launched the campaign.

 We ran hard for nine months, but despite earning valued endorsements from local political clubs and the weekly Sacramento News & Review, no other major media would cover our primary campaign.
 A couple outlets even directly told me they thought our campaign was of little news value for their audiences.

 They said this despite the campaign breaking real news about our opponent.
 For example, we established he had taken tens of thousands of dollars in donations from many of the largest U.S. opioid companies.
 He did this despite being a doctor and knowing how hard the opioid epidemic had hit the greater Sacramento area.
 Plus, all of his opioid donors were (and still are) being sued by Sacramento County to recoup tens of millions dollars in public health costs.